priyasonali/tribute/README.md

 # Tribute

+A tribute web page to Walt Disney.

-Just a challenge on FreeCodeCamp.
+This is in a response to a challenge on [Free Code Camp](http://freecodecamp.com).